Building an energy future that is affordable, reliable and clean

 - Improving our natural gas distribution system

-Our $23.7 billion five-year capital plan is the largest in our company’s history.
-It includes more than $8.2 billion in new renewable investments in solar, wind and battery storage across our utilities and WEC Infrastructure business between 2024 and 2028.
+Our $37.5 billion five-year capital plan is the largest in our company’s history.
+It includes an anticipated $12.6 billion in new renewable investments in solar, wind and battery storage across our utilities between 2026 and 2030.
+We also expect to invest a total of $7.4 billion in modern, efficient natural gas generation and liquefied natural gas storage.

-The ESG progress plan will help us cut emissions, maintain superior reliability, deliver significant savings for customers and grow our investment in the future of energy.
+Our plan for a balanced energy mix will help us cut emissions, maintain superior reliability, deliver significant savings for customers and grow our investment in the future of energy.

 Exploring new technology

-In the fall of 2022 we successfully led a first-of-its-kind hydrogen power test.
+For example, in fall 2022, we successfully led a first-of-its-kind hydrogen power test.
 During two weeks of testing, hydrogen and natural gas were tested in blends up to 25%/75% by volume to power one of the generating units that serves customers of Upper Michigan Energy Resources, a WEC Energy Group subsidiary.

 The testing was performed on an 18-megawatt unit that uses a technology known as RICE — reciprocating internal combustion engines.
 The RICE unit was continually monitored during the test to measure performance, output and emissions data.